Hash to heroin – Class A and B drugs

 The courts have given these guidelines for sentencing for Class B dealing:

-- Likelihood of jail – Only in special cases will you get less than jail or home detention.
-But a “suspended” jail sentence may be justified if there’s no commercial element and the quantities are small (here you’re released but if you offend again within the next 12 months you have to come back to court again to be sentenced both for the original offence and the new offence).
+- Likelihood of imprisonment – Only in special cases will you get less than imprisonment or home detention.
+But a “suspended” imprisonment sentence may be justified if there’s no commercial element and the quantities are small (here you’re released but if you offend again within the next 12 months you have to come back to court to be sentenced both for the original offence and the new offence).
 And in special cases there might be a sentence aimed at breaking addiction by courses of treatment.

 - Starting points – The starting points for sentences (that is, before the judge takes into account any aggravating or mitigating factors to do with you and your situation, such as a guilty plea or previous convictions) will be:

-- up to five years’ jail for smaller commercial operations
+- up to five years’ imprisonment for smaller commercial operations

 - between five and eight years for substantial commercial manufacture or importing with a sophisticated and organised operation, but where the amounts involved aren’t massive and it’s not over a prolonged time